rosieRRRRR/The-Epoch-Clock/README.md

 ## Author

 Designed by Rosie, 2025
-This is not a protocol change.
-It is a coordination layer — opt-in, immutable, and enforced by the chain.
+This is not a consensus-layer protocol change.
+It is a coordination layer - opt-in, immutable, and enforced by the chain.